-In our February 3rd blog, we discussed the difference between genetics and genomics, and gave you some background information on their link with health.
-Today, we focus on the advances being made in medicine that are affected or influenced by the increased understanding of the human genome.
+In today's blog, we focus on the advances being made in medicine that are affected or influenced by the increased understanding of the human genome.

 A person’s genomic information can be a factor in deciding if they are a good candidate for inclusion or exclusion in a clinical trial.
 Knowing which patients will benefit most from the medicines being tested will increase patient safety and reduce adverse events related to the product in testing.
 It will also have the benefit of allowing smaller and faster trials, leading to lower overall costs.